map the system ucalgary background image

 This program is free to join.

 UCalgary finalists will also have a chance to compete for a share of $5,000 in cash prizes awarded at our local competition.
-The winning UCalgary finalist will have a chance to compete for additional prizes at the Canadian National Finals.
+The winning UCalgary team will have the opportunity to travel to Oxford for the Global Finals.

 Map the System Canada has projects from last year's program available online.
 Check them out to see what this program can help you achieve.